Page Loader Logo

 Existing IACIS members, simply log in with your credentials and go to the PURCHASE TRAINING page to purchase and register for the course.

-For non-IACIS members, the membership fee is waived with the purchase of the training course; however, to register for the course you must complete a membership application at the time of purchase.
+For non-IACIS members, the membership fee is waived with the purchase of the training course; however, to register for the course, you must complete a membership application at the time of purchase.
 Go to the PURCHASE TRAINING page to purchase and register for a course and complete the membership application.

 While we do accept purchase orders, full payment is expected by the 45-day deadline.
 IACIS makes advance purchases of all necessary equipment and materials, ensuring that all seats are confirmed.

-To assist in this process, we kindly request that you inform your finance department of the payment payment deadline to prevent any issues that could jeopardize your participation in IACIS’s training.
+To assist in this process, we kindly request that you inform your finance department of the payment deadline to prevent any issues that could jeopardize your participation in IACIS’s training.
 Please make sure you have all the appropriate paperwork turned in and in a timely manner to facilitate a smooth and prompt transfer of the payment for your training.
 If you have any questions or concerns, please contact our Treasurer at treasurer@iacis.com.

 Cancellations within 45 days from the start of class to 31 days from the start of class will be subject to a $150 cancellation fee.
 There will be no refunds within 30 days from the start of class.